 Next, go to Settings > Preferences > Data Monitoring and turn off the single setting.

-You can also use one of the of the many Android cleaning apps to delete old used files on your device.
+You can also use one of the many Android cleaning apps to delete old, unused files on your device.

 Lastly, there are two hardware hacks you can try.
-The second of the two requires a spot of DIY.
-MakeUseOf takes no responsibility if something goes wrong!
+The second of the two requires a spot of DIY, so please note that MakeUseOf takes no responsibility if something goes wrong!

 1. Change the USB Socket

 If you power your Fire TV Stick from the mains, it’s receiving an electrical current around the clock, and thus is already warm when you start using it.
 It’s similar to how your phone feels warm to the touch after charging it overnight.

 Therefore, if your television has a vacant USB port, you should use it to power your Fire Stick.
 In doing so, the device will only receive power when your TV is turned on.

 2. Make Holes in the Plastic Case

 Another common trick is to physically make holes in the Amazon Fire Stick’s plastic case.
 It will allow more air to circulate around the interior hardware, thus helping to keep it cooler.